biboyd/SALSA/docs/source/installation.rst

 -----------------

 One of the easiest ways to make sure you have all the right dependencies is to use a conda environment.
-In the repository there is an ``enivronment.yml`` file that has all the packages necessary to run ``salsa``.
-To create the enivronment you first need to install `conda`_ and then run the following: ::
+In the repository there is an ``environment-minimal.yml`` file that has all the packages necessary to run ``salsa``.
+The ``environment.yml`` file additionally specifies the packages needed for development (e.g., pytest, sphinx).

+To create the environment
+you first need to install `conda`_ and then run the following: ::

   $ git clone https://github.com/biboyd/SALSA.git
   $ cd SALSA
-  $ conda env create --file environment.yml
+  $ conda env create --file environment-minimal.yml
   $ conda activate salsa-env

 .. _conda: https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html